ITALIAN SERIES 1995

 who he was.
 In every corner I find evidence of him, even in the stones he did not tread.

 As a boy he herded flocks of sheep high into the hills where the air was cool and the grass plentiful.
-Here there are dirt roads,
+There, were dirt roads,

 The family home sits high on the side of a mountain surrounded by trees.
 It faces the Corinthian Sea.
 The back view looks to the hills.